 But don’t ask me, ask your child.
 The smile says it all!

-Christy writes fiction which explores the emotional side of the natural world.
+Christy writes fiction that explores the emotional side of the natural world.
 She is currently writing a novel based on her experience working at a museum of natural history.
 To read some of her completed stories, please visit @talkingflowers on Wattpad: